Victoria Dalcourt Angle

 The George Washington University Law School, J.D.

-Tori earned her J.D. with honors and a concentration in Government Procurement Law from The George Washington University Law School, where she was an associate of The George Washington Law Review, a Dean’s Fellow in the Legal Research and Writing Program, a member of the Alternative Disputes Resolution Board, and a Murray J. Schooner Government Procurement Law Scholar.
+Tori earned her J.D. with honors and a concentration in Government Procurement Law from the George Washington University Law School, where she was an associate editor of The George Washington Law Review, a Dean’s Fellow in the Legal Research and Writing Program, a member of the Alternative Disputes Resolution Board, and a Murray J. Schooner Government Procurement Law Scholar.
 She also won multiple academic awards, including the Outstanding Academic Achievement Award from the National Contract Management Association, first place in the 2018 American Bar Association’s Public Contract Law Journal Writing Competition, the 2018 Dentons Government Contracts Moot Court Competition, and Best Brief in the 2017 GW Law School First Year Moot Court Competition.

-During law school, Tori worked as a law clerk in Morrison Foerster’s Government Contracts practice, and participated in the firm’s summer associate program.
+During law school, Tori worked as a law clerk in Morrison Foerster’s Government Contracts practice and participated in the firm’s summer associate program.
 She also completed an internship in Judge Firestone’s chambers at the U.S. Court of Federal Claims.

 Prior to law school, Tori interned at the Department of Justice, Consumer Protection Branch, and the National Partnership for Women & Families.
-She graduated cum laude from American University, where she had dual majors in Law & Society and History, and a minor in Economics.
+She graduated cum laude from American University, where she had dual majors in law & society and history, and a minor in economics.